Sprint Corporation: Data roaming agreements

 On May 9, 2006, Sprint Nextel and Alltel agreed on a new Nationwide Roaming partnership.
 It was reciprocal, and gave Alltel customers access to the Sprint 1x and EV-DO network and Sprint customers access to Alltel's denser, rural 1x and EV-DO voice and data network.
 The roaming reciprocity agreement between Alltel and Sprint was set to expire in 2016.

 Sprint and Verizon Wireless had a reciprocal data roaming agreement that allowed for the use of Sprint Power Vision content like TV, movie downloads, and stream radio in Verizon 1x and EVDO coverage areas.

 Sprint also had a reciprocal 1xRTT, EVDO and LTE data and voice roaming agreement with U.S. Cellular.
 Sprint had an LTE roaming agreement with AT&T as well, which was typically limited to 3G speeds.
 Several cases of Sprint phones simultaneously roaming on Verizon's CDMA network for voice and AT&T's LTE network for data were observed in 2017.

-In 2018, with the announcement of the Sprint and T-Mobile merger, Sprint gained access to roaming on T-Mobile's LTE network for 4 years.
+In 2018, with the announcement of the Sprint and T-Mobile merger, Sprint gained access to roaming on T-Mobile's LTE network until the Sprint network was discontinued.
 Roaming on T-Mobile was counted as native data usage and had no speed restrictions.